anthonysharpy/net-book/README.md

 NetBook writes and reads market-data networking packets using DPDK, bypassing the kernel.

-The program, which is optimised for raw throughput, writes 1,000,000 network packets and then quits, displaying the time taken.
+The program, which is optimised for raw throughput, writes 2,000,000 network packets and then quits, displaying the time taken.
+Currently the program is capable of processing ~1,315,000 packets/second on an 8 logical core CPU.

 ## Prerequisites